The Univalence Principle: Functorial signatures

 \chapter{Functorial signatures}

+In this \lcnamecref{sec:abstr-sign-transl} we introduce another notion of signature for mathematical structures, called ``functorial signatures''.

+Functorial signatures seem to be more general than diagram signatures; some examples of functorial signatures whose structures cannot, to our knowledge, be defined by diagram signatures are presented in \cref{sec:egs-higherorder}.
+However, our main reason for generalizing from diagram signatures to functorial ones is that the latter are easier to reason about in the abstract because of their inductive nature.
+In particular, using functorial signatures simplifies the proof of our main result, \cref{thm:hsip2}.

+Diagram signatures are nevertheless a very convenient way of specifying examples.
+For this reason, we provide a translation from diagram signatures to functorial signatures, making our abstract results applicable to a wide range of examples, including all those presented in \cref{sec:examples}.

-In \cref{sec:ho} we will give precise definitions and proofs of the general theorems we claimed in \cref{sec:general-theory}.
-In addition, rather than working with diagram signatures, we will introduce a more general notion that we call a \emph{functorial signature}.
-But to motivate this notion, we start by further analyzing the notion of derivative of a diagram signature.
-In particular, we aim to prove our claim in \cref{sec:deriv-folds} that an exo-functor $\L\to\Ustrict$ is uniquely determined, up to isomorphism, by an $M:\L(0) \to \Ustrict$ and an exo-functor $\derivcat{\L}{M} \to \Ustrict$.
+To motivate the notion of functorial signature, we start in \cref{sec:funct-deriv} by further analyzing the notion of derivative of a diagram signature.
+In particular, we will prove our claim in \cref{sec:deriv-folds} that an exo-functor $\L\to\Ustrict$ is uniquely determined, up to isomorphism, by an $M:\L(0) \to \Ustrict$ and an exo-functor $\derivcat{\L}{M} \to \Ustrict$.
 This requires investigating the functoriality of derivatives.

+In \cref{sec:abstract-signatures} we define functorial signatures and their structures.
+We do not only define the (exo)types of these things, but, at the same time, morphisms of such things and further categorical structure required, such as pullback of structures along morphisms of signatures.
+From the analysis of diagram signatures in \cref{sec:funct-deriv}, we immediately obtain a translation from diagram signatures to functorial signatures, in \cref{thm:translation}.

+The notions of axiom and theory for functorial signatures, defined in \cref{sec:ho-axioms}, are essentially copied over from the corresponding notions for diagram signatures given in \cref{sec:axioms}.